gordian-eggo/arnoldc-v.2.j/readme.txt

 		 1341H: Found new error while fixing talk_to_the_hand().
 Strings like "3" are being read as integer literals.

+		 1350H: Fixed the error.
+Work continues.

+		 1354H: Successfully added talk_to_the_hand() functionality.

+		 1410H: Food break.
+Currently working on reassign_variable() functionality because it needs to be in order before the arithemtic_ops() 		  functionality can get anywhere.

+		 1531H: Finished reassign_variable() functionality! [deleted] baka keri nga

 ERROR LIST:

 	(1) In main_method(), in Parser.cs: Wrong item getting written to expression list.
 [Fixed as of 0857H, 12-2-18] (2) Missing keys in dictionary due to deletion.
 [Fixed as pf 0857H, 12-2-18] (3) Strings like "3" are being read as integer literals.
+[Fixed as of 1350H, 12-2-18]